 Riding fun for disadvantaged children and adults

 Thanks to money raised at our pleasure rides, we’ve provided wonderful horsey experiences for scores of disadvantaged children and vulnerable adults from cities across Yorkshire, including York and inner-city areas such as Beeston in Leeds and Bransholme in Hull.
 The children range from primary to secondary school age while the adults have a variety of challenges which riding can help to address.

 In most cases we arrange a series of riding lessons at local equestrian centres, or a horse-themed 'family fun' day in the countryside.
 Especially amongst the youngsters, there's great enthusiasm even for mucking out and sweeping up as well as for riding, while tasks such as filling haynets foster teamwork.
 Here's some extracts from a letter from the organiser of our 2019 programme:

 And the best part?
 You've guessed it: it's always "the riding!”

-We also work with other groups to help with their fund-raising: for instance we run an annual ride for Ryedale Special Families, and we've also raised funds for Yorkshire Cancer Research, Bridges Hull, the NSPCC, the Brooke, and local charities.
+We also work with other groups to help with their fund-raising: for instance for we run an annual ride for Bridges Hull, and we've also raised funds for Ryedale Special Families, Yorkshire Cancer Research, the NSPCC, the Brooke, The Stroke Association, and local charities.

 “I wish this could go on longer” - Sarah, Leeds, aged 12